pretix/pretix-docs/docs/guides/widget.md

    Your website's users can override it.
    Do **not** rely on this for authentication.

- - If `data-consent="…"` is given, the cookie consent mechanism will adopt the consent for the given cookie providers.
+ - Setting `data-consent="…"` means that the cookie consent mechanism will adopt the consent for the given cookie providers.
    This will disable all other providers.
-   The widget will not display a consent dialog.
+   The widget will **not** display a consent dialog.
    It will **not** be possible to change the cookie settings inside the widget.
    This is useful if you already asked the user for consent and do **not** want the widget to ask them again.
    Example: `data-consent="facebook,google_analytics"`
    If the user has refused consent for all cookie providers, use `data-consent="none"` to disable all providers.
-   The following values are supported by the pretix "Tracking codes" plugin:
+   The pretix "Tracking codes" plugin supports the following values:
      - `adform`
      - `facebook`
      - `gosquared`